d630/blscd/doc/USAGE.md

 There is no configuration file at present; you can use some environment variables instead.

-- To use another opener and different colors see the functions `Blscd::Init` and `Blscd::DrawScreenTbar`.
+- In order to use another opener and different colors see the functions `Blscd::Init` and `Blscd::DrawScreenTbar`.
 - Modify keybindings in function `Blscd::GetInputKeyboard`.
-- Awk will only be used, if a directory contains 800 or more files.
+- Awk will only be used, if a directory lists 800 or more entries.
 You may edit this value in function `Blscd::GetBlscdData`.
 - blscd is going to exit, if your terminal does not match the allowed height and width.
 See the head of `Blscd::DrawScreen` for this.
 - Filtering of dotfiles works via GLOBIGNORE in `Blscd::GetBlscdData`.
 You can extend it easily; `man 1 bash` says: